-- One time on Cheers a guy came in looking for Gus, a bartender that used to work there, because he had a big problem that the other bartender would be able to help with.
-But Gus hadn't worked there for years.
-Finally Coach got sick of the guy going on and on about how great the other bartender was and took on solving the guy's problem himself.
-It involves the man's son and his fiancee, who is black.
+- Cheers: A guy came in looking for Gus, a bartender that used to work there because he had a big problem that the other bartender would be able to help with, but Gus hadn't worked there for years.
+Finally, Coach got sick of the guy going on and on about how great the other bartender was and took on solving the guy's problem himself.
+It involves the man's son and his fiancé, who is black.

 - On Glee, Quinn and Kurt become Confidants for Sam, after they learn by different ways (Quinn by dating him, Kurt by running into him when he was making pizza deliveries) that his family has lost their house and is living out of a motel room and a car.
 Both of them find ways to help Sam, and keep his secret even under extreme pressure when the WMHS rumour-mill starts turning in extremely unflattering fashion to all three.

 - Inspector Lynley has his confidant in his partner Sergeant Barbara Havers.
 Although he has other close friends in the show, two of them disappear after the pilot and the other is his wife - who he either can't confide in because his issues have to do with her, or won't confide in about anything else for any number of other reasons.
 Meanwhile, he is also Barbara's confidant, where the issue is much more straightforward — he is the only person she has to confide in, period.